DMooij/programmeerproject/PROCESS.md

 - with this deviation form the original plan, I should implement the slider to select the year for the map and donut chart as well to make it fit better with the barchart.
 - added the legend to the datamap
 - TO DO: clean-up code! + add title to donut chart

+## Day 10 - 15 June 2018

+- presented the project in the weekly presentation meeting
+- added the slider with avocado icon